Saturday, November 19, 2022

 Therefore, Lewis and I got on the wrong train AGAIN!
 We had no way to know that it was the U9 and not the U3.
 Unlike NYC's subway, Berlin's Metro trains do not have identification signs along their windows.
 If the train is already in the station and you get on, you won't know which train you're on.
 Nothing identifies it from the inside, unless it's a train with digital screens.
 But half the trains lack them.
 Most trains have their routes visible on their fronts.
 But if you miss seeing the front of the train, you won't know that you're entering the wrong train.
 Maybe Berlin expects everyone to figure things out for themselves.
 For tourists (German and foreign), it is aggravating to be easily misdirected onto the wrong trains.

 Making things worse, Metro stations do not have transit workers or police.
 There is nobody to answer questions.
 Since Google Maps is useless in Germany, we felt stranded until I found an English-speaking German to help us.
 (Even NYC's decrepit system has employees in booths at every station.
 They're often crude and slow to help you, but they are there).
-Later, our hotel manager explained that Berlin saves money by not paying for transit workers to be at its stations.
+Later, our hotel manager, Nikoloz, explained that Berlin saves money by not paying for transit workers to be at its stations.
 It hopes that visitors will know to press the yellow buttons on Information Signs, if they want help.
 We prefer England, Japan, and Italy's systems, where transit workers are in booths and on platforms to assist customers.

 We eventually emerged at Hohenzollernplatz Station.
 Named for the noble House of Hohenzollern that ruled German lands from 1415 until 1918, the station was designed by Wilhelm Leitgebel in 1913.
 Thanks to his Art Nouveau/Modernist work on the city's stations, they are impressive architectural sites.